Day Trading Cheat Sheet for Forex, Futures, and Stocks

-Below, I simplify what to trade, how to set stop losses and targets, position sizing, controlling daily risk, when to trade, time frames to watch, chart scaling, news monitoring and strategies.
+Below, I simplify what to trade, how to set stop losses and targets, position sizing, controlling daily risk, when to trade, time frames to watch, chart scaling, news monitoring, and strategies.

-Tactical Day Trading Cheat Sheet – Market/Stock/Forex Pair/Futures Contract
+Day Trading Cheat Sheet – Market/Stock/Forex Pair/Futures Contract

 When I day trade futures, I only trade the E-mini S&P 500 futures (ES).

 Simplify your trading, and stick to day trading the same thing all the time.
 As long as it has lots of volume and some movement every day, you can make a living from it.
-Pick what you will trade, and stick with it.
+Pick what you will trade and stick with it.

-Tactical Day Trading Cheat Sheet – Stop Losses and Targets
+Day Trading Cheat Sheet – Stop Losses and Targets

-Tactical Day Trading Cheat Sheet – Position Size
+Day Trading Cheat Sheet – Position Size

-My recommendation, and what I do, is to never risk more than 2% of my capital when day trading.
-Risking 1% is better.
+Never risk more than 2% of capital on a single day trade.
+Risking 1% or less is better.
 If you have a $10,000 account, risk $200 per trade (2% of $10,000), or less.

 Same with forex or stocks.
 Trade the same position size all the time.
 If you know your stop loss, then you should already know your position size before the trading day even starts.
 Keep it simple.